 By Carole Bumpus

 Carole Bumpus began a second career as a culinary/travel writer, when she stumbled upon amazing stories of women and war in France.
 Her historical novel and companion cookbook, A Cup of Redemption and Recipes for Redemption were published in 2014-15.
 Book One, of Searching for Family and Traditions at the French Table was published August 2019, her second of this same title is due out this summer.
-And her third book, Searching for Family and Traditions at the Italian Table is due April 2021.
+And her third book, Searching for Family and Traditions at the Italian Table launches on April 27, 2021.
 A retired family therapist, Bumpus lives in the San Francisco Bay Area.